If you have data lost from any storage device,you may try Aidfile .

 If you have formatted drives,use "unformat" mode.

-If the size of the formatted drive have been changed,use "recover partition" Mode.
+If the size of the formatted drive has been changed, use "Recover Partition" mode.

 Precautions in data recovery.